 Support for Pipelines - GPARC now supports the submission of pipelines, allowing you, our users, to more easily share the pipelines you create in GenePattern with the greater user community.

 HTML Module documentation - When you submit to GPARC you will now be presented with the option to create HTML module documenation for your module or pipeline, allowing your documentation the same ease of access and maintenance available in the GenePattern production modules.

 New user interface - In early summer 2014, GPARC's user interface was completely replaced with a more modern and accessible interface, providing a simplified experience for our user community.

 Note that prior users will have received an email asking them to set a new password.
 Please contact us if you have any trouble.

 A note on Curation and Quality

 Curated modules have been developed or tested by the GenePattern team at the Broad Institute.
 The GenePattern team offers two curated repositories.
 The GenePattern production repository includes modules that have completed development and testing, and the team determines which modules meet the requirements for production use.
 The GenePattern beta repository includes modules that have completed development, and some amount of testing, but have not completed the testing process.
 Modules in the GPARC repository are user-submitted, and not considered to be curated by the GenePattern team.
+Occaionally modules from the GPARC respository, are selected for installation on the GenePattern Production server.
 If you have questions about the quality level of a GPARC module, please contact the module author.

 GenePattern now provides information about a module or pipeline’s source in several places.
 On the Job Submit page, the Manage Modules page, or the Job Status page, an icon and summary description will indicate whether a module or pipeline was installed from the production repository, beta repository, GPARC repository, uploaded from .zip, or created on the server.